lawmurray/Birch/DOCS.md

 ## Classes

-A class type named `Base` is declared as follows:
+A class named `A` is declared as:

-    class Base {
+    class A {
-      ...
+      // ...
     }

+An object of class type `A` is then declared as usual:

+    a:A;

+### Inheritance

-A class named `Derived` that inherits from `Base` is declared as follows:
+A class type named `A` that inherits from a class type named `B` is declared as:

-    class Derived < Base {
+    class A < B {
-      ...
+      // ...
     }

+The class `B` is referred to as the *super type* of `A`.

 ### Member variables

+Variable declarations that appear within the body of a class are *member variables*:

+    class A {
+      c:C;
+      d:D;
+    }

+An object of this class type contains instantiations of these member variables, which may be accessed with the dot (`.`) operator:

+    f(a.c);
+    f(a.d);

 ### Member functions

-From within a member function, it is possible to use the keyword `this` to refer to the current object, e.g.
+Function declarations that appear within the body of a class are *member functions*:

+    class A {
-    function f(a:A) {
+      function f(b:B, c:C) -> D {
-      this.a <- a;
+        // ...
       }
+    }

+These member functions can be called on an object of the class type, again accessed with the dot (`.`) operator.
+For `a:A`, `b:B`, `c:C`, `d:D`:

+    d <- a.f(b, c);

+The body of a member function may use any member variables of the object on which the member function is called.
+The keyword `this` is used to explicitly refer to the object on which the member function is called.
+If the class has a super type, the keyword `super` is also used to explicitly refer to the object on which the member function is called, but cast to the super type.

 All member functions are virtual.
-It is possible to delegate to a member function in the most-immediate base type by using the `super` keyword, e.g.
+To delegate a call to a member function of the super type, also use the `super` keyword:

+    class A < B {
-    function f(a:A) {
+      function f(c:C) {
-      super.f(a);
-      ...
+        super.f(c);  // calls f(c:C) in class B
       }
+    }

 ### Member fibers

-All member fibers are virtual.
+Fiber declarations that appear within the body of a class are *member fibers*.
+Their behaviour is analogous to member functions.

 ### Constructors

+A class may take parameters.

+Constructor parameters may be passed to a base type and used to initialize other member variables:

+    class Derived(a:A:, b:B) < Base(a) {
+      c:C(a, b);
+      d:D(a, b);
+      ...
+    }

+Parameters of the constructor are also private member variables, and may be used by member functions.

 If the constructor of `Base` is parameterized, the parameters of the constructor are declared as follows: